Medically reviewed by Kristin Hall, FNP

 This will allow the doxycycline to clear your system and prevent it from making the vaccines less effective.

-To check that you’re safe, talk to the healthcare professional administering the vaccine and make sure they’re aware of your recent usage of doxycycline.
+To check that you’re safe, talk to the healthcare professional administering the vaccine and make sure they’re aware of your recent usage of doxycycline and other medications

 Doxycycline can also cause potentially dangerous interactions when used with other medications, including the following: